shreyanshk/boottorrent/boottorrent/assets/skel/README.rst

 * seed_time [WIP]
     | type: int, default 30, required
-    | How long to seed the downloaded OS before loading it.
+    | BootTorrent seeds downloaded OS for at least this long (seconds) before loading.
+    | Ideal value: (image size / client interface speed) + BootTorrent boot time on client.
+    | If this value is 0 or negative, BootTorrent will load the OS as soon as possible.

 * host_ip
     | type: string, required
-    | IPv4 of this host as visible to the clients.
+    | IPv4 of the host as visible to the clients.

 **Section: dnsmasq**

-Dnsmasq is used to provide a DHCP server and TFTP server for the purpose of network boot to the clients.
+Dnsmasq is used to provide a DHCP server and a TFTP server for the purpose of network boot to the clients.
 The parameters in this sections have one-to-one correlation with those of Dnsmasq.
 When in doubt, please visit it's official `documentation`_.

 .. _`documentation`: http://www.thekelleys.org.uk/dnsmasq/docs/dnsmasq-man.html